Ilford HP5 Plus 400 Film Review | Black & White Film Stock

 A staple to the world of monochrome.

-Ilford HP5 Plus 400 has been my staple ever since I began shooting with black and white film.
-Black and white is the main way I work these days, but I actually shot primarily in color up until a little over a year ago.
-The way I look at photography was changed completely after I read Sally Mann’s memoir, Hold Still.
+Ilford HP5 Plus 400 has been my staple since I began shooting with a black and white film.
+Black and white is the main way I work, but I shot primarily in color until a little over a year ago.
+How I look at photography changed entirely after reading Sally Mann’s memoir, Hold Still.
 I saw the full potential of working in black and white for the first time, and I picked up some Ilford HP5 Plus 400 shortly after finishing the book.

 The two rolls featured in this post were shot on different days.
 The landscapes are from a trip to Marfa, and the portraits are from an afternoon with my sister.
 I photographed her wearing a sweater vest I had just finished knitting.